JoshHarrington/chantymarie_com/_posts/2016-01-01-halloween.md

 ---
 layout:     post
-title:      Pixyll in Action
+title:      Halloween
-date:       2014-06-10 12:31:19
+date:       2016-01-01 12:31:19
-summary:    See what the different elements looks like.
-Your markdown has never looked better.
-I promise.
+summary:    Halloween is finally here!
+For me this is an exciting time, being the day before my Birthday!!
-categories: jekyll pixyll
+categories: blog
 ---

 Halloween is finally here!
-For&nbsp;me this is an exciting time, being the day before my Birthday!! :) So what better time to relax and watch something spooky whilst snuggling under a blanket and possibly hiding behind a cushion at times.
+For me this is an exciting time, being the day before my Birthday!! :) So what better time to relax and watch something spooky whilst snuggling under a blanket and possibly hiding behind a cushion at times.

 Some of my favourite spooky shows and films: